richpeck/exception_handler/README.md

 **40x Errors** | **50x Errors**
 --- | ---
 ![404 Error Page](/readme/400.jpg "404 Error Page (Uses Application Layout)") | ![500 Error Page](/readme/500.jpg "500 Error Page (Uses Error Layout)")
-**layouts/application.html.erb** | **layouts/errors.html.erb**
+**layouts/application.html.erb** | **layouts/exception.html.erb**

 Rails exceptions are handled by the [**`ActiveDispatch::ShowExceptions`**](https://github.com/rails/rails/blob/4-0-stable/actionpack/lib/action_dispatch/middleware/show_exceptions.rb) middleware:

-This is invoked through the **`config.exceptions_app`** hook, accessed through the `environment` files of rails (`application.rb`, `environments/development.rb`, `environments/production.rb`).
+This is invoked through the **`config.exceptions_app`** hook, accessed through the `environment` files (`application.rb`, `environments/development.rb`, `environments/production.rb`).

-Whenever an exception is raised, the `config.exceptions_app` hook is called, allowing you to interject your own code into it.
-Most **custom rails error page** solutions do this through the routes, **ExceptionHandler** cuts out ALL overhead, dealing directly with the middleware stack. **ExceptionHandler** is the most trustworthy, flexible and stable fix for Rails gems
+Whenever an exception is raised, the `config.exceptions_app` hook is called, allowing you to interject your own code.
+Most **custom rails error page** solutions do this through the routes, **ExceptionHandler** cuts out ALL overhead, dealing directly with the middleware stack. **ExceptionHandler** is the most trustworthy, flexible and stable custom exception handling solution, trusted by over 30,000 users worldwide.

 **ExceptionHandler** gives you a concise, robust way to access all the data of an exception, pushing your app to the next level in branding and usability.
-There is no other system like this for Rails. `ExceptionHandler` is the *only* Rails production exception handling solution, giving you complete control over the feel of your application, even when it fails:
+There is no other system like this. `ExceptionHandler` is the *only* Rails production exception handling solution, giving you **complete control** over the feel of your application, even when it fails:

 ![Parse](/readme/parser.jpg "Parser")